NBISweden/workshop-reproducible-research/pages/README.md

 ## Hidden boxes

-If you want to have hidden boxes that can be expanded on click, you can do so with standard HTML tags.
+If you want to have hidden boxes that can be expanded on click, you can do so with standard HTML tags: the `<details>` tag creates a hidden box with clickable text to expand specified inside `<summary>` tags.
 It can be started and ended with horizontal rulers (`***`) - it usually looks nice to end with a ruler regardless of content, to make a clear demarcation between box content and normal content, but only to start the box with a ruler if it starts with text; if it starts with a code chunk you can exclude the starting ruler.

 ````no-hightlight
 <details>